AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

 - File "fur_dataset.csv" is is a duplicate of the file "fur_dataset_clean.xlsx" described above but in ".csv" format for its inputation in R.

-- File "chamber_grtp.csv" contains the results from the chamber experiment for green ringtail possums led by Andrew Krockenberger; (Krokenberger et al. 2012, Oecologia.)[https://link.springer.com/article/10.1007/s00442-011-2146-2]
+- File "chamber_grtp.csv" contains the results from the chamber experiment for green ringtail possums led by Andrew Krockenberger; [Krokenberger et al. 2012.
+Oecologia](https://link.springer.com/article/10.1007/s00442-011-2146-2).

+## Folder - **Scripts**
+This folder contains the R scripts created for the different analyses, tests, and simulations.

+- File "thermal_conductance.R" calculates the observed and predicted fur thermal conductance for green ringtail possums.
+The observed conductance is calculated using the data provided in the file "fur_insulation_clean.csv" and it tests different assumptions about the influence of fur depth on the calculation, also exploring the potential measurement error.
+The predicted conductance is simulated within NicheMapR, calling the IRPROP subrutine.
+We test here the influence of ambient temperature, skin temperature, and fur tip temperature in the estimation of thermal conductance.
+The for loopm created here allows testing different assumptions and the sensitivity of the estimations.
+A final comparison between observed and predicted is produced.